AdaCore/spark2014/docs/ug/spark_2014.rst

 functions of the library.
 On lists for example, it does not only check that ``C1`` and ``C2`` contain the same elements in the same order but also that ``C1`` and ``C2`` share the same cursors.
-This function is generaly used for writing frame-conditions.
+This function is generaly used for stating which parts of a container do not change in a loop invariant or a postcondition.

 Note that the model of ``Strict_Equal`` uses the theoretical equality on elements whereas its implementation uses the parameter ``=``